Forecasting local Primordial Non-Gaussianities from UNIONS Lyman-Break Galaxies and Planck CMB lensing: Results on precision

 \subsubsection{From clustering-redshifts with \desi DR1 data}

 In this section, we evaluate the degradation of the PNG constraints, using the clustering-redshift estimates of the LBG large-scale bias and redshift distribution (see \secreff{sec:cz_model}).

 First, we fix $bn$ to the measured $b_{\rm LBG}n_{\rm LBG}$ with clustering redshifts, with corresponding $b_{\rm eff} = 1.5$, leaving $\fnl$ to be the only free parameter of the fit.
 For this setup, we obtain a fiducial uncertainty of $\sigma(\fnl)=57$ (without accounting for uncertainties in the clustering-redshift $b(z)n(z)$ distribution), as the lower effective bias naturally reduces the constraining power.
+Then, we use the redshift-dependent bias model in \eqreff{eq:bias_lbg_w19}, with a fixed rescaling factor $\bar{b}_0$ in \eqreff{eq:bar_b0}.
+From this model, we obtain $\sigma(\fnl)=55$, quite similar to the late results obtained neglecting the bias redshift evolution through $b_{\rm eff}$.
+From these results (still not accounting for the clustering-redshift uncertainties), we see that the previous result $\sigma(\fnl)=20$ assumes a high-bias, high-purity sample that is not currently supported by the clustering-redshift measurement.

 To assess the impact of the uncertainty of the clustering-redshifts distribution, we generate random realizations $\widehat{bn}(z)\sim \mathcal{N}(b_{\rm LBG}n_{\rm LBG}(z),\sigma_{\rm CZ}(z))$, and ensure that $\widehat{bn}(z)$ remains positive.
 For each realization, we compute an effective bias $\widehat{b}_{\rm eff}$ as the redshift-integrated value of $\widehat{bn}(z)$.
 The fiducial data vector is obtained using the reference $b_{\rm LBG} n_{\rm LBG}(z)$ and $b_{\rm eff}$ in \eqreff{eq:nzbz_beff}, and 50 MCMC realizations are performed, accounting for the sampled $\widehat{bn}(z)$ and $\widehat{b}_{\rm eff}$ as input for the $C_\ell^{\kappa g}$ modeling.